DevCompat/devcompat.github.io/_posts/2018/2018-08-27-What is Kotlin and Why to use it.markdown

 comments: true
 ---

 **Kotlin** is a **modern programming** language which targets java platform and run on JVM.
 Although it's not a very new language but it has become quite popular after **Google** started to support Kotlin as its official language.
 Kotlin v1.0 developed by [JetBrains](https://www.jetbrains.com/) was released way back in [Feb, 2016](https://blog.jetbrains.com/kotlin/2016/02/kotlin-1-0-released-pragmatic-language-for-jvm-and-android/).
-Kotlin is **concise, more expressive than Java, safe, functional, pragmatice and interoperable with Java**.
+Kotlin is **concise, more expressive than Java, safe, functional, pragmatic and interoperable with Java**.

 # Kotlin Primary Features
 Kotlin has most of the key features a modern programming language should have.
 Kotlin is **based on JVM** and aims to provide a safer alternative to Java.
 Java is an immensely popular language and used in a vast variety of platforms <u>(eg. From embedded systems to Data centers)</u>.
 Kotlin can do most of the work which is done by Java like **building server applications, android applications and running microservices**.
 It can also be compiled to **Javascript** which means you can run **Kotlin in Browser**.
 But here are some of the key traits which are not present in Java